department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/how-to-use-benefits/vettec-high-tech-program.md

 - The program doesn't count against your GI Bill entitlement, and you need only one day of unexpired GI Bill benefits to participate

-If you attend your training progam in person, your housing stipend will be equal to the monthly military Basic Allowance for Housing (BAH) for an E-5 with dependents, based on the zip code of the location where you attend the training.
+If you attend your training program in person, your housing stipend will be equal to the monthly military Basic Allowance for Housing (BAH) for an E-5 with dependents, based on the zip code of where you attend your training.
 If you participate in an online program, your stipend will be half of the BAH national average for an E-5 with dependents.

 **Note:** If you don't attend a training for a full month, we'll prorate your housing payment for the days you train.